Google Drive Housekeeping: Clean up, Set alerts & policies, Start fresh

 II.
 CHECK INTERNAL DRIVE SHARING

-- What would you consider unusual internal sharing activities reflecting potential threat or compromised user account(s)? — Review that in your File sharing exposure report.
+- What would you consider unusual internal sharing activities reflecting potential threats or compromised user account(s)? — Review that in your File sharing exposure report.

 |BONUS ⭐: Automate user offboarding and onboarding tasks in Drive using pre-set workflows.